 Beginning January 1, 2019, associations are required to carry what many refer to as a "fidelity bond."
-They are actually purchasing a policy that covers employee dishonesty (fidelity) plus non-employee (crime) insurance policy.
+They are actually purchasing an insurance policy that covers employee dishonesty (fidelity) plus non-employee theft.
 This is not the same as D&O Insurance.

 - purchase a fidelity policy with coverage limits in an amount equal to or greater than the combined amount of the reserves and total assessments for three months unless the governing documents call for greater limits),

 - cover all persons handling funds, including officers, directors, employees, managing agents and the management company, and